monday-consulting/firstspirit-connect-nextjs-demo/README.md

 We use [graphql-codegen](https://the-guild.dev/graphql/codegen) to generate our frontend type definitions.
 To configure the plugin, update the `/codegen.ts` file.

-- **Generated TypeScript Files:** The generated TypeScript files are located in `/src/gql/generated`.
+- **Generated TypeScript Files:** The generated TypeScript files are located in `/src/gql/generated/`.
-- **GraphQL Documents:** The plugin reads all GraphQL expressions from `/src/gql/documents` to build the type system.
+- **GraphQL Documents:** The plugin reads all GraphQL expressions from `/src/gql/documents/` to build the type system.

 *Best Practices: To maintain a clean and organized codebase, reusable components or sections are defined in **GraphQL fragments**.
 This practice helps improve maintainability and simplifies updates.*

 ## Internationalization (i18n)
-...
+We use [next-intl](https://next-intl-docs.vercel.app/) for internationalization, enabling dynamic routing and localized content across different languages.
+Unsupported locales trigger a 404 error.
+The different config files are located in `/src/i18n/`.

-## tailwindcss
+## Tailwind CSS
-We use [tailwindcss](https://tailwindcss.com/) for styling components.
-This tool allows us to style components dynamically in the same file without bloating the code.
+We use [Tailwind CSS](https://tailwindcss.com/) for component styling.
+Tailwind enables us to apply styles directly in the markup, keeping the styles scoped and the codebase clean without external CSS files or bloated class names.
+This utility-first approach ensures a dynamic and responsive design with minimal effort.

 ## Storybook
 We use [Storybook](https://storybook.js.org/) for spot checking individual components during development.
 It allows us to test each component in an isolated environment.
-To create such an environment for a component, add a respective Storybook file in the `/src/stories` folder.
+To create such an environment for a component, add a respective Storybook file in the `/src/stories/` folder.

 ## Scripts